 Since Chris has Down’s syndrome, he has shown over the years to have low impulse control, meaning if you were to place a can of Coke in front of him, he would down it in two seconds.

-Mom didn’t want Chris to chug a can of soda only to upchuck it later.
+Mom didn’t want Chris to chug a can of soda only to upchuck it.
 So she carefully poured the contents into a water bottle with a collapsible spout.
 From there Chris could sip on the cool beverage without fear of spilling any in the car.

-What we were soon to find out is that carbonation in the confines of a vacuum-sealed bottle with only the tiniest room for escape is not a good idea unless you just won a major sporting championship.
+What we were soon to find out is that agitated carbonation in the confines of a vacuum-sealed bottle is not a good idea unless you just won a major sporting championship.